Goals for Education | Monitoring State Policies

 Intensive work to help states implement essential components of SREB’s recommendations for statewide college and career readiness.
 These include assessing high school juniors to determine their progress toward the state’s readiness standards — and requiring those who are underprepared to take transitional courses in 12th grade.

-In April 2017, SREB launched a state accountability network with monthly conference calls for SREB member states to share ideas and discuss questions about redesigning and implementing state accountability systems under the Every Student Succeeds Act.
-A state education agency leader from Tennessee participates.
+Between April 2017 and January 2018, SREB hosted monthly conference call meetings of a state accountability network, for SREB member states to share ideas and discuss questions about redesigning and implementing state accountability systems under the Every Student Succeeds Act.
+Two state education agency leaders from Tennessee participated.

 Career and Technical Education